Log in

 Durham University Halls of Residence On-Campus

-Durham University student halls are offered privately by each college, offering students a variety of rooms within colleges and also in the city.
+Durham University halls of residence are provided privately by each college, offering students a variety of rooms within colleges and also in the city.
 Both catered and self-catered options are available, and an additional fee will be charged.
 Most first-year undergraduate students will choose to live in College accommodation, while second-year students will live in off-campus private student accommodation near Durham University.

 • Guarantee: Mostly for first-year students, and a few for returning students.